LISTEN TO AUDIO OF THIS CONTENT

 It is a powerful opioid analgesic prescribed to people suffering severe or chronic pain.
 It is highly addictive and abused by pain pill and heroin addicts.

-OxyContin® is one of the brand names of oxycodone presented in time-released tablets that work to relieve pain for eight to 12 hours.
+OxyContin® is one of the brand names of this drug presented in time-released tablets that work to relieve pain for eight to 12 hours.
 It is also available in concentrated liquid, liquid and capsule form.
 Other brand names include:

 - Xtampza ER

-Euphoria, intense feelings of sedation and relaxation and pain relief make the recreational use of oxycodone popular among opioid abusers and addicts.
-By targeting the same opioid receptors in the brain that morphine and heroin target, oxycodone presents a definite risk for rapid addiction involving serious withdrawal symptoms if the user abstains from taking oxycodone.
+Euphoria, intense feelings of sedation and relaxation and pain relief make the recreational use popular among opioid abusers and addicts.
+By targeting the same opioid receptors in the brain that morphine and heroin target, it presents a definite risk for rapid addiction involving serious withdrawal symptoms if the user abstains from taking it.

-- Oxycodone causes physical and psychological effects similar to heroin.
+- This drug causes physical and psychological effects similar to heroin.

 Snorting crushed oxycodone tablets allows the user to experience a quick “rush” by exposing tiny blood vessels crisscrossing nasal passages to the drug.
 This means crushed oxycodone is absorbed almost instantly into nasal tissues and vessels that send oxycodone directly to the brain.